codes-org/codes/doc/dev/yaml-config.md

   network).
 Each is documented in its own section below.
 - **`sections`** carries config a model reads directly by name (DIRECTOR, NETWORK_SURROGATE, resource, …) through verbatim — see `sections:` below.
+- **`simulation`** carries run-level settings — the simulation end time and the ROSS per-PE event-pool factor — that belong to the run rather than to the topology or a model.
+See `simulation:` below.
 - **`include`** reuses other config files — see `include:` below.

 Validation is strict: unknown top-level keys, unknown topology keys, a block a